Casting vs. Forging: Why U.S. Manufacturers Are Converting Castings to Forgings

 Both processes produce metal components, but the difference in quality and reliability is significant.

-• Forging heats metal until it becomes malleable, then shapes it under pressure to form a denser, stronger structure with refined grain flow.
+Forging heats metal until it becomes malleable, then shapes it under pressure.
+This process creates a denser, stronger structure with refined grain flow.

-Because of this process, forgings exhibit superior mechanical integrity and consistent performance, particularly in mission-critical applications.
+Because of this method, forgings exhibit superior mechanical integrity and consistent performance, particularly in mission-critical applications.

 Why More Buyers Are Moving Away From Castings

-For decades, castings were favored for complex shapes and lower up-front tooling costs.
-But many purchasing teams are finding that the “savings” on paper do not hold up over the product lifecycle.
+For decades, castings were favored for their ability to create complex shapes and lower up-front tooling costs.
+However, many purchasing teams are finding that the “savings” on paper do not hold up over the product lifecycle.

 Common issues with castings include:

-• Long overseas lead times that blow up production schedules
+Long overseas lead times that disrupt production schedules

-Forgings solve these problems before they start.
-Because the forging process compresses and aligns grain flow, it virtually eliminates porosity and internal defects.
+Forgings address these problems before they arise.
+The forging process compresses and aligns grain flow, virtually eliminating porosity and internal defects.
 The result is stronger, more predictable parts and fewer supply chain surprises.

 Near-Net-Shape Forging Opens New Possibilities